TalkBank/batchalign/README.md

 # Setup and Usage

 `batchalign` is available through the `TalkBank` channel in Miniconda.
-To get started, begin by installing Miniconda following the instructions for your platform: [macOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html), [Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-Windows users, please refer to [this guide](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview) to install WSL, and proceed with the Linux instructions.
+To get started, begin by installing Miniconda following the instructions for your platform: [macOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html), [Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html), [Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+Windows users only before `Windows 10 1809` (September, 2018) will also need to [install curl via these instructions](https://developer.zendesk.com/documentation/developer-tools/getting-started/installing-and-using-curl/#installing-curl).
 For the rest of the guide, we will be assuming the usage of your default command prompt with a working Miniconda installation.

 ## First Time Setup
 If you have never used `batchalign` before, execute the following